Do You Have Doll Questions? Doll Questions With Answers Two--May Have The Answers

 Good luck with your

 This Question is from Kathleen!

 Dear Doll Lady,

 I have a doll that I would like to get some information about.
 It's a Horsman Doll Manufactured in Trenton NJ.
-The dolls has a yellow dress with silver lace on the outside.
+The dolls have a yellow dress with silver lace on the outside.
 She has white shoes and hose.
 I've never seen hose on a doll before.
-The doll has blue eyes, lipstick and earrings.
+The doll has blue eyes, lipstick, and earrings.
 She is 18" tall.
 Can you help?
-Thank you.

 Hi Kathleen.
 The fact that she is wearing nylons......tells me she probably has feet which wear high heel shoes.
 The lipstick and earrings are another great clue.
-She sounds like a fashion doll from the late 1950's.
-Young adult girls wearing the fashions of that era.
+She sounds like a fashion doll from the late 1950s.
+Young adult girls were wearing the fashions of that era.